Who is eligible to receive Financial Aid at Park University?

 - You must, if required, be registered with Selective Service.

 To receive other financial aid, you must meet the specific requirements for each type of aid.
-Those requirements are on the individual web pages listed below.
+See below for specific requirements.

 What kind of aid am I eligible to receive at Park University?